roymacdonald/ofxParameterMidiSync/README.md

 #ofxParameterMidiSync

 This is an addon for openFrameworks.

 It allows to easily sync ofParameters (the ones used with OF's default GUI) with MIDI messages, like the ones coming from a MIDI controller.
+It works with any MIDI controller, although currently it only works propperly with the Korg nanoKontrol.
+It should work with any other controller but the controller feedback might not be correct.

 ##Implementation
 In your ofApp.h file include the addon.